-Meet the Jays: Blue Jays, Steller’s Jays, and Western Scrub-Jays
+Meet the Jays: Blue Jays, California Scrub-Jays and Steller’s Jays

-Whether you think they're brilliant, bullies or both, there's plenty to discover about these clever corvids.
+Whether you think they're brilliant or bullies, there's plenty to discover about these clever corvids.
 Learn about blue jays and other common jay species.

 Chances are good you’ve seen this jay the most.
-Though a rare visitor west of the Rocky Mountains, it lives throughout the Midwest and East, and is hard to miss thanks to its bright blue markings and a loud jayyy jayyy call.
-Telltale signs that you’re seeing a blue jay are its white wing-bars and jaunty crest of feathers.
+Though a rare visitor west of the Rocky Mountains, blue jays live throughout the Midwest and East.
+The bird is hard to miss thanks to its bright blue markings and a loud jayyy jayyy call.
+Telltale signs that you’re seeing a blue jay are white wing-bars and a jaunty crest of feathers.
 This bird doesn’t need much coaxing to visit and will stop by most seed or suet feeders.
 But what blue jays love to eat are plenty of peanuts, acorns and beechnuts, which may help attract a yard full of jays.
 Some people see these birds as bullies.
-If you prefer to discourage their visits, hang feeders with foods jays don’t eat, like Nyjer, and use perchless feeders designed for smaller birds.
-(Read more!
-Attract Blue Jays to Your Backyard)
+If you prefer to discourage their visits, hang feeders with foods jays don’t eat, like Nyjer seed, and use perchless feeders designed for smaller birds.